TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 now includes local speaker diarization as the GUI does.
 GUI media discovery also includes MOV/M4V, matching the desktop API and CLI extensions.

+GUI stress coverage now performs 240 seeded pipeline add/select/remove actions with repeated submissions and checks the exact ordered request and input type after prior runs.
+All 14 Chromium GUI tests pass locally, including these three seeds; the production frontend build passes.
+This uses mocked IPC and does not prove model inference.
+Transcription is now offered only as the first step, matching the desktop API rather than letting users build a rejected chain.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.